harshpreet0508/Healthcare-Chatbot/README.md

 #### Features:

-On running the project, one gets a series of questions regarding different symptoms ,and the user responds to them.
+On running the project, one gets a series of questions regarding different symptoms and the user responds to them.
 Based on the responses, the model attempts to predict the disease and mentions the other possible symptoms and further has a provision to refer to a doctor too.